 We’ve created some kids-centric offerings from sides to entrees for our clients and readers to refer to when ‘healthifying’ their kid’s meal options.
 From championing oven baked items over fried foods and whole grains over white grains to culinary creativity such as mashed cauliflower instead of potatoes and featuring leaner meats like pork for a flavorful bbq pulled pork sliders, there are endless opportunities to add healthy, nutritious, and appealing menu options.

 Giving our kids healthful and delicious culinary choices now will provide them with the tools they’ll need to set them on a path for eating well for the rest of their lives.
 Now, that’s something worth writing about!

-Read on to find out about our past recommendations on kids menus and celebrating our nation’s kids!
+Read on to find out about our past recommendations on developing restaurant menus for kids and celebrating our nation’s kids!

 Healthy Kids Menu Options & Ideas

 Many of us hold gold memberships in the ‘busy parents club,’ we know just how especially hectic this time of year can be.

 And as food & beverage consultants, we also know that as errands and carpools are run, families can often find solace in gathering and enjoying a casual meal together at a local restaurant.